microsoft/WebTemplateStudio/README.md

 <img src="https://img.shields.io/badge/platform-linux--64%20%7C%20win--64%20%7C%20osx--64%20-lightgrey.svg" alt="Platforms Supported: MacOSX, Linux, Windows"/> <a href="https://www.repostatus.org/#active"><img src="https://www.repostatus.org/badges/latest/active.svg" alt="Project Status: Active – The project has reached a stable, usable state and is being actively developed." /></a> <a href="LICENSE"><img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="License: We are using the MIT License"></a> <a href="CONTRIBUTING.md"><img src="https://img.shields.io/badge/PRs-Welcome-brightgreen.svg" alt="We are welcoming PRS!"></a>

-Microsoft *Web Template Studio* (aka *WebTS*) is a Visual Studio Code Extension that accelerates the creation of a new **Web or React Native** applications using a wizard-based experience.
+Microsoft *Web Template Studio* (aka *WebTS*) is a Visual Studio Code Extension that accelerates the creation of a new **Web or React Native** application using a wizard-based experience.

 *WebTS* enables developers to generate boilerplate code for a **Web or React Native** application by choosing between different project types, frontend and backend frameworks, pages and cloud services.
-The resulting web app is well-formed, readable code that incorporates cloud services on Azure while implementing proven patterns and best practices.
+The resulting app is well-formed, readable code.
+The web application incorporates cloud services on Azure while implementing proven patterns and best practices.
 Sprinkled throughout the generated code we have links to Docs to provide useful insights. *WebTS* was created using TypeScript and React.
 Different combinations of generated code are merged together by [Core Template Studio](https://github.com/Microsoft/CoreTemplateStudio), which was made using .NET Core.